linked-db/linked-ql/README.md

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

+Try a modern approach to database abstraction!
 Linked QL is JS-based and database-agnostic—supporting PostgreSQL, MySQL and mariadb (on the backend), and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) (in the browser)!

 </div>